xuyongzhi/Scan-to-BIM/Structral_Detection.md

 # Questions
+* Is the max_iou assigner configuration not good, num_total_pos is too large
 * try dcn offset == reppoints location
 * The weights for refine classification and final are shared
 * No ignored points: each gt box is assigned with one pos point, all others are negative